-In my previous blog I shared with you the Critical Critic, let me introduce you to another of the troupe.
-I would like you to meet Petal.
+In a previous blog, I introduced you to the Critical Critic.
+Here is another of the troupe, I would like you to meet Petal.
 She is a resplendent, iridescent, winged, fire breathing dragon.
 Her mantra is, "We are all going to die.
 The sky is falling, the sky is falling."

 She looks very much like a combination of Dame Edna Everage and Patsy & Eddy (Absolutely Fabulous).
 She is a drama queen.

-Petal was in her element during the Canterbury earthquakes and she when I am a passenger in a car, her nostrils flare and she pulls herself up to her almost fullest height, puffing and snorting; ask anyone of my family about how much they 'love' me being their passenger.
+Petal was in her element during the Canterbury earthquakes and when I am a passenger in a car.
+Her nostrils flare and she pulls herself up to her almost fullest height, puffing and snorting; ask anyone of my family about how much they 'love' me being their passenger.
 But Petal is at her most resplendent when I get on board a plane.

-Flying or the thought of flying before Petal was an event that brought on severe anxiety.
+Flying or the thought of flying before I discovered Petal, was an event that brought on severe anxiety.
 When on board the plane the only thing preventing me from running screaming and yelling during the flight was that there was nowhere to run to.